Consult With Dr. Delgado

 - Follow your physician’s instructions regarding compression or protective garments.
 Wearing them for the suggested period promotes comfort and healing.

-- For a month following gynecomastia surgery, avoid workouts that exercise the area of your operation.
+- For a month following gynecomastia surgery, avoid chest and arm exercises or any other strenuous exercise that strains the treatment area.
 Be patient; you’ll get back to your regular workout routine quickly.

 - Don’t push yourself.
-If your body is in pain, listen to it.
+If your body is in pain, listen to it and stop that activity.

 - If you notice an abnormal amount of discomfort, aching, unusual pain, or redness, call your surgeon immediately.